intelligent-human-perception-laboratory/allanlab/README.md

 ## How Jekyll work

 Jekyll seperate the html from the data inside it.
+Each .md files in the _pages folder has corresponding .yml data file.
 For example, publications page.
 The html is in _pages/publications.md file.
 It uses the layout of gridlay(_layouts/gridlay). publications.md fetch data from _data/publist.yml with for loop at line 17
 ```
 {% for publi in site.data.publist %}